The Future of Data Protection

 Customers do not see whether the company that went through a security breach was at fault or not; they assume that the company is not compatible and reliable enough.
 This eventually plummets the business reputation causing them to lose clients as well as finances.

 A phishing attack is the illegal access of sensitive details of the user, such as their PINs, passwords, login details, and more.
 The access is gained by sending phishing emails to customers either from the official website, such as a bank website, or some other websites pretending to be from the official websites.
 The email contains a link that directs the customer to their phished website claiming to be the officials.
 They ask the customer to log in through their details, and when the customer does it, their details are sent to the criminals.

 But with the use of 2-factor authentication, users can protect their accounts even after their passwords have been compromised.
-This is because, after the password verification, the user is sent a unique code that is only available through authenticator applications or through SMS to provide advanced security.
+After password verification, the user is sent a unique code only available through authenticator applications or SMS to provide advanced security.

 2-factor authentication is protection from multiple digital attacks such as compromised passwords.
 Additionally, businesses can easily comply with KYC regulations, which direct all companies to protect users’ financial accounts as a security protocol.
-Furthermore, criminals can be busted when they try to access the social media accounts of other people with the intention of accessing their chats and using them to blackmail.
+Furthermore, criminals can be busted when they try to access the social media accounts of other people to access their chats and use them to blackmail.